fmetivier/OpenPattern/docs/source/Installation.rst

 To install the library you must first
 * clone the directory somewhere on your computer
 * open a terminal in the root directory
-* run the follwin code
+* run the follwing code

 .. code-block:: command